Scott FitzgeraldGlobal Head of On-Trade

 From a personal standpoint, I think it is important to keep an open mind and approach the job with passion, while pushing yourself to look at how our company works from all angles.
 When I first started, it was important to me to master my role, now that I feel confident in my role, I have been endeavoring to learn how the commercial teams, our compliance teams, and our GTR teams all operate, so that I may really understand this industry on a deeper level.

-Oh, and go to as many bars as you can.
-Start with one new bar each week.
+Also, go to as many bars as you can.
 When you see how the real-world application of our products applies, and the cultures in which they are consumed, you develop a true understanding of what we are doing in the world!

 Any advice for a candidate who would consider joining us?